 Amy Orange – Founder and Director

 Amy is a social entrepreneur who holds an MBA and an Honours degree in psychology – she is frustrated by traditional models which no longer fit our modern society, and is passionate about social justice, gender equality and redefining business practices in accordance with the triple bottom line.
-Over nine years of experience working and volunteering in the not for profit community services sector Amy has seen many women who have been unable to meet their potential in mainstream employment due to a lack of flexibility in working conditions and a lack of understanding from employers.
-The consequences of women not being able to participate in the workforce are enormous not only on an economic level, but on a social and individual level – without regular income these women are vulnerable to poverty, homelessness, mental health conditions and violence across the lifespan.
+Throughout a decade of working and volunteering in the not for profit community services sector Amy has seen many women who have been unable to access or meet their potential in mainstream employment due to a lack of flexibility in working conditions and a lack of understanding from employers.
 Amy recognised a need for businesses to look at a new flexible way of operating which meets the needs and celebrates the values of women, and Harvest Fair was created to explore this very concept.
-Amy’s experience in working with family carers and people across disability, aged care and chronic conditions brings an understanding of the needs that Harvest Fair can meet with our products and services.

 Amy was the proud 2017 winner of the Women in Innovation SA Award in the category of Women’s Initiative in Business for Harvest Fair, and was also recently recognised as one of the InDaily Top 40 Under 40 business leaders in South Australia.

 Feel free to connect with Amy on LinkedIn

 Heaven was born in Ethiopia and moved to Australia when she was 12, and shortly after that had a baby girl.